ferreusveritas/RFRotors/README.md

 Added crude physics collision and entity damage to rotors.

-Custom damage and death message for being killed be a rotor.
+Custom damage and death message for being killed by a rotor.

 Added render bounds to rotor block so block doesn't disappear when nearly off the screen.